 When the injury is reported to the Office of Environmental Health and Safety, they will schedule medical treatment with the ECU Prospective Health Physician or other qualified care provider.
 All medical treatment must be authorized by the Office of Environmental Health and Safety prior to treatment except when emergency services are necessary (i.e., life threatening situations).
 Also, the Office of Environmental Health and Safety must be contacted prior to having prescriptions filled and they must be filled at an authorized agency.

 Injured employees must report directly to their medical appointments and return immediately to work upon the conclusion of the medical appointment.
 This means reporting directly to the appointment for an arrival time 10-15 minute prior to the scheduled appointment time.
-Upon completion of the appointment, the employee must report back directly to work unless other arrangements are approved by HE&S and the employee supervisor.
+Upon completion of the appointment, the employee must report back directly to work unless other arrangements are approved by EH&S and the employee supervisor.
 For local Greenville medical appointments, employees should leave work 30 minutes prior to the appointment and return to work within 30 minutes of the conclusion of the appointment, while observing all traffic and safety rules.

 The following forms must be forwarded to the Office of Environmental Health and Safety as soon as possible, but at least within 72 hours of the accident.